 In a world changing at warp speed, it’s cities such as Greenville that have maintained a small-town feel even as it grows, nourishing the spirit of its people.
-Greenville – an Eastern hub of influence and the 11th largest city in North Carolina – is situated along the picturesque Tar River in Pitt County.
-This charming metropolis is less than 100 miles from both the Atlantic coast and our capital city of Raleigh, making Greenville a prime destination for a road trip.
-With its waterways, greenways and foodways, you’ll find just the right combination here for a wonderful weekend any time of year.
+Greenville is situated along the picturesque Tar River and less than 100 miles from both the Atlantic coast and our capital city of Raleigh, making it a prime destination for a road trip.
+With waterways, greenways and foodways, you’ll find just the right combination here for a wonderful weekend any time of year.

-You’ll then find true bliss on the Tar River.
-Once a major route for barges transporting tar from the North Carolina pines out to sea, the Tar River is now a trove of outdoor recreational treasures.
-Knee Deep Adventures is a mobile outfitter that can hook you and your friends up with personal river adventures while also providing all the equipment you need.
-Online reservations are recommended for kayaks, stand-up paddleboards and camping gear rentals.
-Riverside Recreation Rentals has similar offerings, plus guided tours, pedal boats, bike rentals, and on-site yoga and dance classes.
-For a more all-inclusive experience from boating and fishing to camping and hiking, explore River Park North – a 324-acre oasis along the river.
-You’ll want to make sure to check out the Walter Stasavich Science and Nature Center while you’re there.
+After a morning of caffeine and shopping, find more bliss on the Tar River.
+Once a major route for barges transporting tar from the North Carolina pines out to sea, the river is now a trove of outdoor recreational treasures.
+Riverside Recreation Rentals can hook you and your friends up with personal river adventures with all the equipment you need at both the Town Common and the new Wildwood Park.
+You can also find guided tours, pedal boats, bike rentals, and on-site yoga and dance classes.
+For a more all-inclusive experience from boating and fishing to camping and hiking, explore River Park North, a 324-acre oasis along the river; check out the Walter Stasavich Science and Nature Center while you’re there.
 The 360-acre Wildwood Park is also all-inclusive with boating, fishing, camping and hiking, and it now has a playground, mountain bike trails, a BMX course and direct access into the Tar River.

 After your river adventures, a cold drink is always nearby.
-A vintage Coca-Cola Bottling Company building in the Dickinson Avenue Historic District is home to Pitt Street Brewing Company, where a variety of craft brews – including Dapple Dog Dry Stout, the 2017 NC Brewers Cup gold medal winner – are on tap daily.
-Speaking of dogs, bring your four-legged best friend along to lounge in one of the two pet-friendly beer gardens.
+A vintage Coca-Cola Bottling Company building in the Dickinson Avenue Historic District is home to Pitt Street Brewing Company, where a variety of craft brews – including Dapple Dog Dry Stout, the 2017 NC Brewers Cup gold medal winner – are on tap.
 You’ll also want to raise a pint in the full-production brewhouse of Uptown Brewing Company, hanging its hat in a beautifully restored 90-year-old building.
-Several classic styles are offered year-round, along with seasonals, nitro pours, and rotating small batches with fun names such as “New Guy Brew Dis?” and “Your Mom Gose To College,” which can be enjoyed on the patio.
-Both breweries offer to-go choices.
+Several classic styles are offered year-round, along with seasonals, nitro pours, and small batches with fun names such as “New Guy Brew Dis?” and “Your Mom Gose To College."

 Finally, there’s an obvious choice for when the lights go out in Greenville: Check in to The Music House for one of the city’s oldest and most unique places to stay.
-Owned by an ECU music professor, this highly rated bed-and-breakfast is decorated in period style that leaves guests mesmerized, and it boasts exquisite touches such as heated bathroom floors.
+Owned by an Eastern Carolina University music professor, this highly rated bed and breakfast is decorated in period style that leaves guests mesmerized, and it boasts exquisite touches such as heated bathroom floors.
 This Uptown gem also hosts live music regularly.

 With so many ways to enjoy outdoors and fresh meals – sometimes both at the same time – a visit to Greenville can easily stretch into a rejuvenating three-day weekend.
 Follow #visitgreenvillenc for even more inspiration on how to spend that extra day off from work.
-But no matter how long you stay or what time of year you visit, one thing is certain: You’ll find yourself in good company every single time.

-This article was produced in partnership with, and all photos are courtesy of, Greenville-Pitt County CVB.
+This article was produced in partnership with, and all photos are courtesy of, Visit Greenville, NC.